 Therefore we strongly recommend you to transport children on the rear seats.
 That is the safest place for children in the vehicle.
-Alternatively, the front passenger airbag can be disabled with a key-operated switch $\Rightarrow$ page 43.
-When transporting children, use a child seat suitable for the age and size of each child $\Rightarrow$ page 46.
+Alternatively, the front passenger airbag can be disabled with a key-operated switch ⇒ page 43.
+When transporting children, use a child seat appropriate to the age and size of each child ⇒ page 45.

-For those vehicles that do not include a key lock switch to turn the airbag off, a Technical Service must be consulted.

-• If a child seat is secured to the front passenger seat, the risk to the child of sustaining critical or fatal injuries in the event of an accident increases.

-• Never secure a rear-facing child seat to the front passenger seat if the front passenger airbag is enabled.
-The child can suffer critical or fatal injuries if the front passenger airbag is triggered.

-• An inflating front passenger airbag can strike the rear-facing child seat and project it with great force against the door, the roof or the backrest.

-• For those vehicles that do not include a key lock switch to turn the airbag off, a Technical Service must be consulted.
+For those vehicles that do not include a key lock switch to disable the airbag, a Technical Service must be consulted.

-If, under special circumstances, it is necessary to transport a child in a rear-facing child seat on the front passenger seat, it is absolutely essential that you observe the following safety measures:

-- Deactivate the front passenger airbag ⇒ page 43. - Child seats must be approved by the child seat manufacturer for use on a front passenger seat with front or side airbag. - Follow the installation instructions given by the child seat manufacturer and observe the safety instructions ⇒ page 46, Child safety. - Before properly installing the child seat, push the front passenger seat completely backwards so that the greatest possible distance to the front passenger airbag is ensured. - Ensure that no objects prevent the front passenger seat from being pushed completely back.

-- The backrest of the front passenger seat must be in an upright position.
+- If a child seat is secured to the front passenger seat, the risk to the child of sustaining critical or fatal injuries in the event of an accident increases. - Never secure a rear-facing child seat to the front passenger seat if the front passenger airbag is enabled.
+The child can suffer critical or fatal injuries if the front passenger airbag is triggered. - An inflating front passenger airbag can strike the rear-facing child seat and hurl it with great force against the door, the roof or the seat backrest. - For those vehicles that do not include a key lock switch to disable the airbag, a Technical Service must be consulted. - If, under special circumstances, it is necessary to transport a child in a rear-facing child seat on the front passenger seat, it is absolutely essential that you observe the following safety measures: - Deactivate the front passenger airbag ⇒ page 43. - The child seat must be approved by the child seat manufacturer for use on a front passenger seat with front or side airbag. - Follow the installation instructions given by the child seat manufacturer and observe the safety instructions ⇒ page 45.
+Child safetv. - Before properly installing the child seat, push the front passenger seat completely backwards so that the greatest possible distance to the front passenger airbag is ensured. - Ensure that no objects prevent the front passenger seat from being pushed completely back. - The backrest of the front passenger seat must be in an upright position.

-Control lamp for airbag and seat belt tensioner 🌋
+Warning lamp for airbag and seat belt tensioner 🕸

-This control lamp monitors the airbag and seat belt tensioner system.
+This control lamp monitors the airbaa and seat belt tensioner system.